Danish-0710/90DaysOfDevopsChallenge/Day02/Challenge.md

 ## Directory Commands

 1. **Print Working Directory**

     - Command: pwd
-What it does: Displays your current location in the file system.
+    - What it does: Displays your current location in the file system.
 Think of it as asking, "Where am I right now?"

 2. **Change Directory**

     - Command: cd path_to_directory
-What it does: Changes your current location to the specified directory.
+    - What it does: Changes your current location to the specified directory.
 You can think of it as moving into a folder.

+3. **Change Directory**

-3. **Shortcut: cd ~ or just cd**
+    - Command: cd ~ or just cd
-What it does: Takes you back to your home directory (the main folder for your user account).
+    - What it does: Takes you back to your home directory (the main folder for your user account).

-4. **Command: cd -**
+4.  **Change Directory**

+    - Command: cd -
-What it does: Switches back to the last directory you were in.
+    - What it does: Switches back to the last directory you were in.

-5. **Command: cd ..**
+5. **Change Directory**

+    - Command: cd ..
-What it does: Moves one level up in the directory structure (to the parent folder).
+    - What it does: Moves one level up in the directory structure (to the parent folder).

-6. **Command: cd ../..**
+6. **Change Directory**

+    - Command: cd ../..
-What it does: Moves two levels up in the directory structure.
+    - What it does: Moves two levels up in the directory structure.

 7. **Make Directory**

     - Command: mkdir directoryName
-What it does: Creates a new directory with the specified name.
+    - What it does: Creates a new directory with the specified name.